dotnet/designs/accepted/2022/dotnet-release-labels.md

 Notes:

 - The **Current** label will no longer be used and will be replaced with **Standard Support**.
 - Labels can use whatever casing makes sense for the artifact.
-For example, `releases.json` will use all lower-case.
+For example, `releases.json` will use all lowercase.

 In some views, we can only show one label.
 In those cases, we will show the most relevant label, which will use the following algorithm:

 - show support status label, if
   - support status is "Preview"
-  - support status is "Go Live"
+  - support status is "RC"
   - support status is (Maintenance or EOL)
 - else show release type